FocusSpotFinder/FocusSpotFinder/README.md

 Since Focus Spot Finder only works on iOS devices, the following are the instructions to run the application using Mac:

+1. Install Flutter by visiting their website through: https://docs.flutter.dev/get-started/install/macos
-1. Install Android Studio by visiting their website through: https://developer.android.com/studio
+2. Install Android Studio by visiting their website through: https://developer.android.com/studio
-2. Start Android Studio
+3. Start Android Studio
-3. Open plugin preferences (Preferences > Plugins)
+4. Open plugin preferences (Preferences > Plugins)
-4. Select the Flutter plugin and click Install
+5. Select the Flutter plugin and click Install
-5. Click Yes when prompted to install the Dart plugin
+6. Click Yes when prompted to install the Dart plugin
-6. Click Restart when prompted
+7. Click Restart when prompted

 To open Focus Spot Finder on your device:
 1. Start Android Studio